FredericGuilbault/lysmarine/doc/userdoc/vnc.md

 The service is disabled by default for security reason.
 Prior to enable it you should :

- - Change pi pi password with the `passwd` command.
  - set a VNC password with the command `vncpasswd`.

  To start for the service only for the current runtime: